mathsaey/training_schedule/README.md

 ### Using docker compose

-- Copy the `docker compose.example.yml` file in this repository and adjust it as needed.
+- Copy the `docker-compose.example.yml` file in this repository and adjust it as needed.

 - `$ docker compose pull`